Project-Apollo-Forecast/Project-Apollo/README.md

 - For variables where it made sense, we filled in missing values using a 3-period weighted moving average.

 - However, for variables where filling in missing data would be unreliable, we decided to drop those variables.

+- The below are dropped for statistical insignificance or inability to reliably handle null values.
     - Variables dropped:
         - Personal Consumption Expenditures
         - Air Quality